The Script Said Implied. We Had Other Ideas.

 When they called action the first time, we were good.
 Professional.
 We hit our marks, found the rhythm of the scene, gave the camera what it needed.
 The director called cut, made a small adjustment, called action again.
 That second take was where things shifted.

 I do not know who moved first.
 I genuinely do not remember.
-What I remember is that somewhere in the middle of that second take his hand, which was supposed to rest at my waist, moved somewhere it was not in the script.
-With his fingers inside of me I thought fuck it.
-I grabbed his manhood and gave it that good squeeze .. lol.
-And instead of staying in the scene I looked at him.
+What I remember is that somewhere in the middle of that second take, his hand, which was supposed to rest at my waist, moved somewhere it was not in the script.
+With his fingers inside of me, I thought, fuck it.
+I grabbed his manhood and gave it that good squeeze... lol.
+Instead of staying in the scene, I looked at him.
 Really looked at him.
 And he looked back at me the same way.
 Not as characters.
 As ourselves.

 The director did not call cut.

 What happened next was not in any script.
-It was quiet and unhurried and entirely mutual, two adults who had been circling something real since the moment they met and had finally, in front of a small crew and a very expensive camera, decided to stop pretending otherwise.
+It was quiet, unhurried, and entirely mutual.
+Two adults had been circling something real since the moment they met.
+Finally, in front of a small crew and a very expensive camera, we decided to stop pretending otherwise.
 My breath changed.
 His did too.
-Our clothes fell to the floor, The room got smaller.
-The lamplight did something warm and golden and the sheets that cost more than most people's rent got very thoroughly used.
+Our clothes fell to the floor.
+The room got smaller.
+The lamplight did something warm and golden, and the sheets that cost more than most people's rent got very thoroughly used.

 "I have always believed that the most honest thing two people can do is stop performing for each other.
 That afternoon, we both stopped."

 The director called cut eventually.
 Nobody on that crew said a word.
 The cinematographer was looking at his monitor with an expression I can only describe as grateful.
-We lay there for a moment, not speaking, the scene technically over and something else entirely just beginning to settle into our skin.
+We lay there for a moment, not speaking.
+The scene was technically over, and something else entirely just began to settle into our skin.

 He found me later near the craft table, both of us pretending to be interested in coffee.
-He said, quietly, that he had not expected that.
+He said quietly that he had not expected that.
 I told him that nobody ever does.
 That is the thing about real chemistry.
-It does not ask for permission and it does not announce itself.
-It just arrives, takes over the room, and leaves you standing there afterward wondering how something that was supposed to be pretend ended up being the most real thing that happened to you all week.
+It does not ask for permission and does not announce itself.
+It just arrives, takes over the room, and leaves you standing there afterward, wondering how something that was supposed to be pretend ended up being the most real thing that happened to you all week.

 The production used a different take in the final cut.
 The director told me privately it was because the one we gave her was too raw, too honest, too much of something that did not belong to anyone watching.
 She was right.
 Some moments are not meant to be watched.
 They are meant to be lived.

 I have lived a lot of moments like that.
+Each one is a reminder of the beauty of authenticity.
 The ones worth living are in the VIP.
 Come inside.

 Comments